sjtower/super-lunk-world/notes.md

 1. machine big rooms are generally open on all sides
 1. In order to have layer 2 rooms, you need all layer 2 sections in `generic.lvl`
 1. Crates and treasure can automatically appear if you have a natural corner in the level
+1. Seems like switches and doors are only usable in certain levels

 ### Notes on Traps